oat-sa/taohub-articles/styleguide/block-elements.md

 ```
 ## Lists

-There is no guarantee that all the classes work in every browser, use with care!
-There is also support for list styles on elements other than `<ul>` or `<ol>`, though with all styles.
-In these cases class names must be prefixed with `list-style-`, the symbols will appear on direct child elements.
+Not all classes work in every browser, see [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type#Browser_compatibility) for a comprehensive list.

+There is also support for list styles on elements other than `<ul>` or `<ol>`, though not for all styles.
+To use them prefix the class-name with `list-style-`, the symbols will appear on direct child elements only.

 `plain` or `none` means no padding, no margin, no bullets